ReNF: Rethinking the Design of Neural Long-Term Time Series Forecasters: Method

 We employ RevIN \citep{kim2021reversible} as the pre-normalization for the initial input data to reduce the distribution discrepancy between the training and evaluation phases.
 For consistency, we also apply pre-normalizations to the input of each sub-forecaster.
 Additionally, we apply dropout before the initial linear projection to prevent the model from being overly dependent on the history observation and the concatenated information in the data space.
+To allow for representation flow with diverse depths, the ReNF-$\beta$ variant also incorporates skip-connections between the representation spaces.

 The general equation for the transformation process within each sub-forecaster can be written as follows,